Ultrastrong Magnon-Magnon Coupling Dominated by Antiresonant Interactions: Results

-Figure~4a plots values of $|g_1|$ and $|g_2|$ for $\theta = 20^{\circ}, 40^{\circ}, 60^{\circ}$, and $90^{\circ}$.
+Figure~4a plots values of $|g_1|$ and $|g_2|$ versus applied magnetic field for $\theta = 20^{\circ}, 40^{\circ}, 60^{\circ}$, and $90^{\circ}$ (see Supplementary Fig. 13 for plots of $|g_1|$ and $|g_2|$ versus $\theta$ for different applied magnetic fields).
 The case where $\theta = 0^{\circ}$ is not shown because $g_1$ and $g_2$ exactly vanish in this geometry.
 Importantly, Figure~4a demonstrates tunable, anisotropic co-rotating and counter-rotating coupling strengths, with the latter always dominating the former, indicating an extreme breakdown of the RWA.
-Further, we observe that $|g_2|$ becomes larger with respect to $|g_1|$ as $\theta$ increases.
+This observation builds on recent experiments\cite{liensberger2019exchange} to demonstrate that magnonic systems can not only achieve tunable ultrastrong coupling, but antiresonant ultrastrong coupling with tunable anisotropy, in a material compatible with ultrafast coherent control.
+Further, we observed that $|g_2|$ monotonically increase with $\theta$.
+We found that the anisotropy between $g_1$ and $g_2$ depends on magnetic parameters through the spin canting angle, and that the coupling becomes more anisotropic as the canting angle decreases (see Supplementary Text, Supplementary Fig. 12).
 For $\theta = 60^\circ$ and $90^\circ$, Figure~4b plots the qFM and qAFM modes (black dashed-dotted lines), the LM and UM (red solid lines), and the co-rotating coupled magnon frequencies (green dashed lines) that are obtained by setting $g_2 = 0$.
 The VBSSs are indicated by the shaded areas between the red solid lines and the green dashed lines.
 We see that for $\theta = 60^\circ$, the VBSSs are small relative to the VRSSs (differences between green dashed lines and black dashed-dotted lines), but that the opposite is true when $\theta = 90^\circ$.
 For the UM, the VBSS even becomes dominant when $\theta = 90^\circ$, consistent with the increase of $|g_2|$ relative to $|g_1|$ with increasing $\theta$.
 Our observation of a dominant VBSS for the UM is unique to the anisotropic Hopfield Hamiltonian and can only be achieved for $|g_2| > |g_1|$ (see Methods).
 Figure~4c plots figures of merit referred to as normalized coupling strengths for $0^\circ \leq \theta \leq 89^\circ$ (the case for $90^\circ$ is discussed in Methods).
 The normalized coupling strength, defined as the ratio of the coupling strength to the frequency where the decoupled qFM and qAFM modes cross ($\omega_0$), determines whether a system is in the USC regime.\cite{FornDiazetAl19RMP,KockumetAl19NRP} In a system characterized by one coupling strength $g$, the USC regime has been defined as when $g/\omega_0 > 0.1$.
 Thus, we observe that our system can be continuously tuned between no coupling and USC as a function of $\theta$, with the maximum experimentally accessible normalized coupling strengths occurring at $\theta = 58^\circ$ for 30~T, and are given by $|g_1|/\omega_0 = 0.26$ and $|g_2|/\omega_0 = 0.39$.